Helping you get through life

 The combined pill helps reduce heavy periods and symptoms of PMT.
 Some types of pill can also help with spots.

 Minor side effects like mood swings, breast tenderness, slight weight gain and headaches should subside once you've been taking the pill for a few months.
 If not, speak to your GP about trying a different brand.
-Many people don't experience any of these side effects.
+Many people don't experience any of these side effects, but it's not uncommon to have a few.

 Your doctor will talk you through the pros and cons, and you should make sure you're happy before you try start taking the pill.
 Make sure you read and follow the instructions in your pill packet.